Discover a leading center of cotton production in the South for over a century, from the early 1800s through the mid 1900s.

 Georgia textile mills turned to military production during the Civil War, and Columbus mills ranked among the top five producers for the Confederacy.

 Textile owners rebuilt soon after the Civil War, with the first mill opening by December 1865.
-With great optimism, the owners of the largest Columbus mill reestablished their factory and renamed it the Eagle and Phoenix Mills in 1866, incorporating the symbol of the phoenix rising from the ashes of war.
-Young added four more mills by 1876, increasing production four times.
+With great optimism, the owners of the largest Columbus mill reestablished their factory and renamed it the Eagle and Phenix Mills in 1866, incorporating the symbol of the phoenix rising from the ashes of war.
+William H. Young established the Eagle Mill, and shortly absorbed the nearby Howard Factory.
+This made Eagle Mill the second largest in the state.
+Young, then, added four more mills by 1876, increasing production four times.
 His mills were the third largest producers of cotton textiles in Georgia by 1880.
+Locally the Young operated mills manufactured 80 percent of the textiles, employed 65 percent of the total labor force, and used 95 percent of the water power.
 George Parker Swift opened the Muskogee Mills in 1868 and 1880, and added five more operations.
 The Young and the Swift families–became the leading dynasties of the cotton industry in Columbus.

 Bibb Manufacturing opened the Columbus Mill in 1900 along the Chattahoochee River, purchasing a dam site from the Columbus Fire Company.
 The village around it was called Bibb City.
 This mill became the largest cotton mill in the country.
 In the 1920s, the mill began producing cotton tire cord for the automobile industry.